mehrasaumyaa/simple-tweet/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app: I am unsure as to why my app keeps stopping before refreshing TimelineActivity.
+However, it works perfectly fine after it restarts with the tweet inserted in the right position.

 ## Open-source libraries used